TechnologyClassroom/generative_art/README.md

 ---

 The latest & greatest is in the [ppy_terminal directory](https://github.com/technologyclassroom/generative_art/tree/master/ppy_terminal).
 Using Processing from the terminal with Python.
-It's fun, and has a thorough readme.
+It is fun, and has a thorough readme.

 ---